Sharktower/ui-react/README_CODECEPT.md

 ```
 Now you are ready to run your tests in a new terminal window!

-NB: Writing an initial test can be found on: http://codecept.io/quickstart/#creating-first-test
+NB: Writing an initial test can be found on: http://codecept.io/quickstart/#creating-first-test.
-Please note that the `yarn testint` alias should be used in place of `codeceptjs` (e.g. `yarn testint gt` to generate tests).

 ### Execute Tests